rbind/njtierney.com/content/consulting.md

 - **Research Software Engineering**: I combine my understanding of research  with programming skills to translate methods into software.
 For example, [conmat](https://github.com/idem-lab/conmat) for use in infectious disease modelling, and [geotargets](https://github.com/njtierney/geotargets) for geospatial pipelines, (developed alongside collaborators [Eric Scott](https://ericrscott.com/), and [Andrew Gene Brown](https://humus.rocks/)).

-- **Code Review & Optimisation**: Applying principles refined through years of collaborative development and maintenance of open-source statistical software.
+- **Code Review & Optimisation**: Applying principles refined through years of collaborative development and maintenance of free and open-source statistical software.
 I can help make your code faster to run, and easier to read and maintain.

 ## Training